AlwaysBorderRadius/mpvnet-desuka/README.md

   → To enable it, open `mpvnet.conf` and change `remember-volume=no` to `yes`.

 - The **“watch later”** feature is disabled by default.
-  → To enable it, open `mpv.conf` and uncomment `watch-later-options=start`.
+  → To enable it, open `mpv.conf`, change `resume-playback=no` to `yes` and uncomment `watch-later-options=start`.

 - Some buttons in the interface have **dual functions**:
   → **Right Click** = primary action
   → **Left Click** = alternate action

-- Audio and subtitle tracks will load automatically in this order, regardless of their position:
+- Audio and subtitle tracks will load automatically in this order, regardless of their position (you can change it in `mpv.conf`):
   → **Audio:** `Japanese`, `English`, `Spanish`, etc.
   → **Subtitles:** `Spanish`, `Latin`, `English`, etc.